veertuinc/anka-docs/content/en/docs/Anka Build Cloud/Controller and Registry/Setup/achieving-ha-with-kubernetes.md

 Once it's up and running, you can [join your nodes to the Controller load balancer IP/hostname.]({{< relref "docs/Anka Build Cloud/Controller and Registry/Setup/connect-nodes.md" >}})

 > You will also need to expose the Registry load balancer if you want to connect your laptop to push new VM Templates or Tags.

+## Answers to Frequently Asked Questions

+- When using an AWS NLB, there is an immutable idle connection timeout value of 350s.
+This can cause registry push/pull actions to timeout.
+You'll need to create an ingress ALB that accepts longer connections.